estensen/demo_rails514_beanstalk/README.md

 # CS291 Elastic Beanstalk Demo Application

-This demo rails application provides a minimal rails 5 application that can be launched to elastic beanstalk and configured with a postgres database.
+This demo rails application provides a minimal Rails 5 application that can be launched to elastic beanstalk and configured with a postgres database.